November 7. Kazinform's timeline of major events

 EVENTS

-1934 – Evgeniy Brusilovskiy’s opera Kyz Zhibek is staged for the first time at then-Kazakh Musical Theater (now – the Abai Kazakh State Opera and Ballet Theater).
+1934 – Evgeniy Brusilovskiy’s opera Kyz Zhibek is staged at then-Kazakh Musical Theater (now – the Abai Kazakh State Opera and Ballet Theater).

 1956 – Arkalyk settlement is established.
-In 1945, Arkalyk gains the status of the town and later in 1971 it becomes the center of Turgai region.
+In 1945 Arkalyk gains the status of the town and in 1971 it becomes the center of Turgai region.

-2011 – People's Artist of the Republic of Kazakhstan Jania Aubakirova receives the Order of the Golden Cross of Merit (Poland) for her achievements in popularizing the Polish musical culture.
+2011 – People's Artist of Kazakhstan Jania Aubakirova receives the Order of the Golden Cross of Merit (Poland) for her achievements in popularizing the Polish musical culture.

 2018 – Grade 11 student of Aktau-based Nazarbayev Intellectual School Nazira Kydyrbayeva invents a prosthetic arm and prepares a scientific substantiation of the project.